Dwele: Biography

 Gardner recorded a demo in his bedroom, called, The Rize, and sold it out of the trunk of his car.
 He had about 100 copies, which sold out within a week.
 He caught the ears of local hip hop group Slum Village and their producer J Dilla.
 Slum Village invited Dwele to sing the hook of the song "Tainted" for their album Trinity (Past, Present and Future).
 It was successful and led to more high-profile work with rapper Bahamadia, the group Lucy Pearl and London's New Sector Movement.
 Dwele signed to Virgin Records in 2001, and the label released his debut album, Subject in spring 2003, which mixed neo soul and hip hop.

 In a 2005 review in The Independent, his style was summed up: "Dwele's rooted in vintage soul but isn't stuck in the past, overly reverential or an exercise in pastiche - there's a major hip-hop edge which betrays his original incarnation as a rapper."
 A second album, Some Kinda..., followed in 2005.
-He then later signed with RT Music Group and KOCH records in March, 2008 He released his fourth album titled, W.ants W.orld W.omen on June 29, 2010.
+He then later signed with RT Music Group and KOCH records in March, 2008.
+He released his fourth album titled, W.ants W.orld W.omen, on June 29, 2010.

-Dwele was featured on the first single from Kanye West's fifth studio album, My Beautiful Dark Twisted Fantasy.
+Dwele was featured on the first single from Ye's fifth studio album, My Beautiful Dark Twisted Fantasy.
 The song is entitled "Power".
 He is also featured on "Flashing Lights" from West's 2007 album Graduation.

 Dwele released the first single, "What Profit", from his fifth studio album Greater Than One.
-The song was written and produced by Mike City - the same producer behind his other singles "I Think I Love U" and "What's Not to Love".
+The song was written and produced by Mike City, the same producer behind his other singles "I Think I Love U" and "What's Not to Love".
 The song was sent to radio on May 22, 2012.